 PROJECT: Law Society of BC Truth and Reconciliation Symposium

 AWARD: Award of Outstanding Achievement (Public Interest)

 CLEBC and the Law Society of BC (“LSBC”) hosted the Truth and Reconciliation Symposium with the theme “Transforming the Law from a Tool of Assimilation into a Tool of Reconciliation”.
 BC lawyers participated in breakout sessions and shared ideas on how the legal profession can address systemic biases against Indigenous peoples, as well as how LSBC can take action to facilitate reconciliation.
 The symposium broke new ground by educating lawyers on: the importance of understanding the legacy of Indian Residential Schools as a facet of legal competence, how the law was used as an instrument of oppression, and how lawyers can now learn to use the law as a tool for reconciliation.

-Many thanks to course chairs Ardith Walpetko We’dalx Walkem and Herman Van Ommen, QC; and faculty members Andrea Hilland, Celeste A. Haldane, Dr. Bruce McIvor, Patricia M. Barkaskas, The Honourable Judge Steven L. Point, OBC, Leah Sisi-ya-ama George-Wilson, Tina L. Dion, QC, Melissa Louie Maxine, and Hayman Matilpi.
+Many thanks to course chairs Ardith Walpetko We’dalx Walkem and Herman Van Ommen, KC; and faculty members Andrea Hilland, Celeste A. Haldane, Dr. Bruce McIvor, Patricia M. Barkaskas, The Honourable Judge Steven L. Point, OBC, Leah Sisi-ya-ama George-Wilson, Tina L. Dion, KC, Melissa Louie Maxine, and Hayman Matilpi.

 PROJECT: Working with the Tech Start-up

 AWARD: Award for Professional Excellence (Programs)